-I am not totally sure how to explain how this idea helps to maximise your income as it is a bit of a known unknown but definitely a useful exercise that most illustrators, authors, etc. should do just in case, and it can’t hurt to help potential customers find all your books in one place on Amazon.
+I am not totally sure how to explain this idea helps to maximise your income as it is a bit of a known unknown but definitely a useful exercise that most, authors, illustrators etc. should do just in case, and it can’t hurt to help potential customers find your books in one place on Amazon.

 The idea is, on the surface, quite a simple one, you create accounts as an author with each Amazon Author Central.
 Once each of your accounts is verified you can write a profile / biography, add pictures, blog and events etc. Your accounts allow you to add any of your books sold on any of the Amazon domains to your profile page for that domain ….
 Sorry what was that?
 Accounts?
 Domains?
 Page for that domain? ….
 All will become clear, ish!

 Amazon Author Central for Japan is very difficult to do and they will not provide translation assistance unless you have lots of books being sold on that domain.
-As such I only started with the other four Amazon Author Central accounts covering .COM, .CO.UK, .DE and .FR.
+As such I only started with the other four Amazon Author Central Accounts covering .CO.UK, .COM, .FR and .DE.
 I later got some help from a friend and have now managed to do my Japanese page, however, if you don’t know anyone that can read Japanese then there is always Google Translate ….
 It’s not perfect but it is better than nothing.

 - Author Central Amazon.co.uk covering the UK